lucasvo/chui/public/about.md

 Paying gas for transactions that primarly deal with tokens creates unneccessary friction and positions tokens as second-class citizens in the Ethereum ecosystem.
 While there are many ways of dealing with this problem, both the Chai and the Dai contract provide a particularly simple and general solution by allowing approvals to be done with a signed message (known as a`permit`) in the ERC20 directly.

 While designing the `dai.sol` token contract, we experimented with various ways of performing token operations using signatures, until we realized that the only operation that had to be added to the contract directly was `permit`.

 By allowing users to give allowance to arbitrary addresses by signing a `permit`, we allow abstract gasless operations without committing to a particular way of doing transfer-by-signature, trade-by-signature, or any other token interaction.
 We achieve full generality by just adding one function to the ERC20 standard.
 In fact, one of the reasons we felt compelled to write the `Chai` contract was because we wanted Savings Dai deposits to have this feature.

 Note that the interface at [chai.money](https://chai.money) does not yet support gasless transfers, but we are working on a something that demonstrates the full power of the `permit` pattern.
 Stay tuned for updates!

 ## Disclaimer

-The `Chai` contract has not yet undergone an audit.
+The deployed `Chai` contract has undergone a two day security review by Trail of Bits.
+No security related issues were found.
+The attestation of the review can be found [here](./Trail_Of_Bits-Letter_of_Attestation_Chai.pdf).
 Although we believe it to be straightforward enough to not contain any surprises, remember that on the blockchain, you are responsible for your own actions.

 ## Resources
 The contract source code can be found at [github.com/dapphub/chai](https://github.com/dapphub/chai).
 The source code for chai.money is at [github.com/lucasvo/chui](https://github.com/lucasvo/chui).
 Everything distributed under the AGPL license.